Reconstruction of scalar functions and vector fields from weighted V-line transforms with swinging branches: Introduction

+\begin{rem} Almost all of the previously studied setups of single scattering tomography use either circular or linear arrays of detectors.
+In this work we substantially relax those restrictions, by only assuming that the integral curves of the vector fields $\vu(\vx)$ and $\vv(\vx)$ are straight line segments inside the image domain.
+Therefore, one can use arbitrary convex or concave detectors.
+The resulting integral curves of the vector fields of branch directions are \textit{rays that swing} along the surface of the detector (see the sketch on the right in Figure \ref{fig:Detector}). \end{rem}

 The rest of the paper is organized as follows.
 In Section \ref{sec:def} we introduce the notations, definitions, and assumptions about the transforms studied in the article.
-Section \ref{sec:main-results} enumerates the main results of this work in the form of an itemized list and three tables, which should help the reader navigate through the paper and quickly locate the desired theorems.
+Section \ref{sec:main-results} enumerates the main results of this work in the form of an itemized list and two tables, which should help the reader navigate through the paper and quickly locate the desired theorems.
 Section \ref{sec: a = 0} describes the statements about the divergent beam transform and its moments acting on scalar functions, as well as the longitudinal and transverse divergent beam transforms defined on vector fields.
+In Section \ref{sec: a not 0 scalar} we consider the weighted V-line transform of a scalar function $h$ and present a method for its inversion.
 Section \ref{sec: a = 1} delineates the reconstruction of a vector field from its longitudinal/transverse V-line transforms and their first moments.
-In Section \ref{sec: a not 0 scalar} we consider the weighted V-line transform of a scalar function $h$ and present a method for its inversion.
-Section \ref{sec: a not 0 vector} discusses the reconstruction of a vector field from various combinations of its weighted V-line transforms with constant branch directions $\vu$ and $\vv$.
-We finish the paper with some additional remarks in Section \ref{sec:remarks} and acknowledgments in Section \ref{sec:acknowledge}.
+Section \ref{sec: a not 0 vector} discusses the reconstruction of a vector field from various combinations of its weighted V-line transforms with constant branch directions $\vu$, $\vv$.
+We finish the paper with a description of open questions and future work in Section \ref{sec:remarks}, and acknowledgments in Section \ref{sec:acknowledge}.